 Both new and continuing students should make appointments with their major advisors to determine the courses in which they plan to enroll.
 Dates for registration are contained in The Graduate School’s Academic Calendar.
 Depending upon course selections, most students should be able to register using the Student Administration System.
 Problems encountered during registration (including enrollment in restricted courses) may be brought to The Graduate School.
 Graduate students are permitted to register, to modify their course registrations without penalty, and to pay their fee bills or obtain deferments through the first (1st) day of the semester.
 Graduate students become liable for payment of tuition and other required course-related fees, however, beginning with the first (1st) day of classes of the semester or session whether or not they have attended any classes or have paid their fee bills as of that date.

 Master’s, doctoral, Sixth-Year in Education, graduate certificate, and post baccalaureate students must begin their programs with coursework and must maintain registration continuously each semester thereafter (except summer sessions) until all requirements for the degree have been completed.
-Registration may be maintained either by taking coursework for credit or by registering for one of the non-credit Continuing Registration courses.
-These include Special Readings at the certificate (GRAD 5997), master’s (GRAD 5998) or doctoral (GRAD 6998) level, Master’s Thesis Preparation (GRAD 5999), and Doctoral Dissertation Preparation (GRAD 6999).
+Registration may be maintained either by taking coursework for credit or by registering for one of the five non-credit Continuing Registration courses.
+These include Special Readings at the certificate (GRAD 5997), master’s (GRAD 5998), or doctoral (GRAD 6998) level, Master’s Thesis Preparation (GRAD 5999), and Doctoral Dissertation Preparation (GRAD 6999).
 Other zero-credit courses may be substituted, if appropriate.
 Non-credit registration requires payment of University fees.

 International students should consult with the office of International Student and Scholar Services prior to registering for zero-credit courses.
 Per U.S. immigration regulations, students with F-1 and J-1 status are permitted to register for zero-credits only in their final semester of degree study.
 Continuous Registration is granted with the consent of the student’s major advisor and the student’s international advisor.